lreimer/flamewars-javaee-spring/helidon-weather-mp/README.md

 ## Load Testing

-Assuming you have started InfluxDB and Grafana using Docker Compose from the root of this repository, you can now start the K6 load test for the TomEE Weather service.
+Assuming you have started InfluxDB and Grafana using Docker Compose from the root of this repository, you can now start the K6 load test for the weather service.

 ```bash
 $ k6 run -u 50 -d 60s src/test/k6/helidon-weather.js -o influxdb=http://localhost:8086/k6